Industry Insights

 Tier 3: Valuable Additions

 • Google Business Profile integration.
-Healthcare reputation management increasingly happens on Google, not on healthcare-specific review sites.
+Healthcare reputation increasingly happens on Google.
+A path from β€œhappy visitor” to β€œpublic review” matters.

-QR codes in waiting rooms.
-Voice feedback for elderly patients.
-AI analysis that surfaces issues instantly.
+QR codes at reception.
+Voice feedback for older visitors.
+AI analysis that surfaces operational issues instantly.
 Real-time alerts that prevent complaints from escalating.
-HIPAA-ready from day one.
+Operational and visitor experience scope only β€” not for PHI or CAHPS.

 • Data encryption at rest using AES-256 or equivalent